Chaste/chaste-docker/README.md

 Quickstart
 ----------

-To build and launch a contianer with a specific chaste version run:
+To build and launch a container with a specific chaste version run:

 ```build_images.sh [VERSION] [REPO_TAG] [NCORES]```